GFarrell714/portfolio/geo_json_leaflet/README.md

-Homework - Visualizing Data with Leaflet
+Visualizing Data with Leaflet

-## Background
+Background

 Welcome to the United States Geological Survey, or USGS for short!
 The USGS is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment; and the impacts of climate and land-use change.
 Their scientists develop new methods and tools to supply timely, relevant, and useful information about the Earth and its processes.
 As a new hire, you will be helping them out with an exciting new project!